MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 If you clone that repository, you can follow along with these commands:

 1. Start by building and running the nginx container with `docker build -t nginx nginx/ && docker run --name nginx --rm -it -v $(pwd):/code nginx`
-2. We're now inside of it, so run nginx with the command `nginx`
+2. We're now inside of it, so run nginx as a background process with the command `nginx &`, and check that it is running with `ps`
-3. Open a second terminal, and run `docker exec -it nginx sh` to jump into the same container
-4. Run `curl localhost:8080` to request the contents of `a.html`, which is just the letter `a`
+3. Run `curl localhost:8080` to request the contents of `a.html`, which is just the letter `a`

 I used the `index` directive in the nginx.conf configuration file to let this virtual server default to returning `a.html`: